-On Sunday, April 27, teams of middle-schoolers assembled at the Adler to address some of the most complex challenges facing our society.
+On Saturday, February 28 teams of middle-schoolers will come to the Adler to address some of the most complex challenges facing our society.
 Working alongside local charities and web developers, these young innovators learned more about local community needs and helped design practical, open source technology solutions.

 Civic Hack Day